-- > any clawback, forfeiture or other similar policy adopted by the Board or the Compensation Committee and as in effect from time to time, and - > applicable law.
+- > any clawback, forfeiture or other similar policy adopted by our Board or our Compensation Committee and as in effect from time to time and - > applicable law.

-To the extent that a participant receives any amount in excess of the amount that the participant should otherwise have received under the terms of the award for any reason (including, without limitation, by reason of a financial restatement, mistake in calculations or other administrative error), the participant will be required to repay any such excess amount to the company.
+To the extent that a participant receives any amount in excess of the amount that the participant should otherwise have received under the terms of the award for any reason (including, without limitation, by reason of a financial restatement, mistake in calculations or other administrative error), the participant will be required to repay any such excess amount to our company.